 Creamy White Bean and Vegetable Mash

 Butter and cream usually mean mashed potatoes are off-limits for vegans, but this variation gets its silky texture from white beans instead.
 Adding the legumes also doubles the amount of protein compared with traditional spuds.
-For an even smoother mash, press the cooked vegetables through a potato ricer.

 - Yield: Serves 6

 Source: Whole Living, November 2011